google/neuroglancer/src/neuroglancer/datasource/deepzoom/log.md

 Unwanted features, like annotation, mesh, segmentation, sharding, and skeleton support.
 There were some commented code blocks (coming from the original repo), those are removed too.

+2. 3.
+Further removals

+Unwanted encoding schemes (raw kept for testing, jpg and png for planned future use).
+`export`s keep all dead code alive, commented the fake ones.
+Further feature removal with text search (traces of "mesh", "skeleton", and "segment").
+`precomputed` renamed to `deepzoom`, also inside strings (related to RPC and memoizing features).